 The Team Schedule makes your team’s workload visual.
 It’s a color-coded display of each person’s schedule, availability, overbookings, and time off that we call the heat map.
 This bird’s-eye view can help you make decisions to reassign time, extend or shorten a project’s time frame, or even hire new people.

-You can get to your Team Schedule by heading to your Navigation Menu and clicking Schedule, then clicking the Team button in the top left of your screen.
+You can get to your Team View by heading to the Schedule, then clicking the Team button in the top left of your screen.

 Choosing a Heat Map View